Migrants Separated From Their Children Will Be Allowed Into U.S.

 Gelernt’s team, which is negotiating with the Biden administration to settle the lawsuit, has demanded financial compensation, mental health services and legal permanent residency for all separated families, among other things.

-The family separation policy was a key step in the Trump administration’s moves to crack down on unauthorized immigration.
-The goal was to deliver a powerful deterrence to those hoping to come to the United States, a formidable roadblock that affected even families who may have been legally entitled to asylum from persecution in their home countries.
+The family separation policy was a key component of the Trump administration’s crack down on unauthorized immigration.
+The goal was to deliver a powerful deterrent to those hoping to come to the United States, a formidable roadblock that affected even families who may have been legally entitled to asylum from persecution in their home countries.

 The policy was first made public with a memo in April 2018.
 Later it surfaced that families had been separated as early as 2017 as part of a pilot program conducted near El Paso.
 All told, about 5,500 children were separated from their parents.